chidubesteve/PhoenixQuest/README.md

 ---

 PhoenixQuest is a demo clone of the RAWG.io platform, allowing users to discover and explore various games.
 This project is built using TypeScript, React 18, Chakra UI, React Icons, and Vite, and it leverages the RAWG API to fetch game data.
 With features like filtering, searching, and more, PhoenixQuest provides an engaging gaming experience.
+The repo also contains a folder `React-basics` which contains files and components that will teach you the basics of React18, you can render them in the `App.tsx` by copying the commented code i n`App-demo.tsx` and pasting it

 ## Table of Contents